openjdm/openjdm.github.io/_sources/neuromarketing.md

-effects of fMRI or EEG seem likely to be a core component of the field, but the integration with AI/ML, physiological response measurement, human-computer interaction -- and more -- provide an exciting frontier for expansive investigation and learnings.<span class="Apple-converted-space"> </span>
+effects of fMRI or EEG seem likely to be a core component of the field, but the integration with AI/ML, physiological response measurement, human-computer interaction -- and more -- provide an exciting frontier for expansive investigation and learnings.

 ## References